K4LL/Anti-Copy-Paste-Blocker/README.md

 # Do i really need to explain what this is?
-> Run the code on the console or
+> Run the code on the console (press F12 and search for console, then paste the code on main) or

-Do this:
+Save this code as a favorite or bookmark:
 ``` javascript
 javascript:fetch("https://raw.githubusercontent.com/seu-usuario/seu-repo/main/seu-codigo.js")
   .then(r => r.text())